RULE 10 - TRANSFERS

-The purpose of Rule 10 is to describe the kinds of transfers possible in the City's classified service, the circumstances under which they can occur, and the effect transfers have on employee status.
-Unless an employee is covered by a collective bargaining agreement which specifies otherwise, this Rule will apply to the transfer request.
-(CSC 3/14/02)
+The purpose of Rule 10 is to describe the kinds of transfers possible in the classified service, the circumstances under which transfers can occur, and the effect transfers have on employee status.
+(CSC 3/14/02) (CSC 12/15/15)

 A. Employee Request for Transfer (CSC 8/8/96)

 An employee may request lateral transfer from one department to another if the following conditions are met:

 1. The transfer is approved by both giving and receiving department heads and the Human Resources Director.
 (CSC 12/15/15)

 2. The transfer is to the same job class and to an authorized vacant position.

 B. Effects of Transfers Between Departments on Employee Status

 Employees who transfer between major departments within the City will begin seniority in the new department effective the date of the transfer.
 The major departments are: General City and Park Board.
 The classification seniority of these employees will continue uninterrupted.
 Transfers within departments have no effect on seniority, unless accompanied by a Transfer of Title (see below).
 (CSC 3/14/02) (CSC 2/24/09) (CSC 12/15/15)